TechNerdXp/reddit_messaging_system/README.md

 - Run `ngrok http --domain=https://reddiappinterface.ngrok-free.app 5010` to start the Flask server.
 - Press `CTRL + A + D` to detatch from this session.

-## Authentication
-- Visit `host/reddit_auth` on your React client to authenticate with your Reddit account.
-- Ensure the Reddit username used for authentication is listed in the admins list.
-Note: before authentication pls make sure to add the user as admin and their subreddits, keywords etc on this route `/admin-subreddits`

 ## Running Messaging Module
 - Run `screen -S messaging` to start the Flask server.
 - Run `python3 messaging.py` to start fetching posts and sending messages.